gravitl/netmaker-docs/oauth.rst

    :alt: Pending Users
    :align: center

 From v0.23.1, new accounts would be added to a pending list and would require approval from an admin before they can access any resource.
-This version also allows whielisting of email domains for OAuth users.
+This version also allows whitelisting of email domains for OAuth users.
 Server admins can do that by adding a comma-separated list of domains to the `ALLOWED_EMAIL_DOMAINS` environment variable. eg: `ALLOWED_EMAIL_DOMAINS=example.net,example.com`